-There were 1,456 cases of breast cancer diagnosed in Northern Ireland in 2015.
-Breast cancer is the most common type of cancer in women in Northern Ireland.
+Breast cancer is the second most common type of cancer in women in Northern Ireland after non-melanoma skin cancer.
 Breast cancer can occur at any age.
 However, the risk of developing it increases with age.
 Most breast cancers occur in women over 50.
 If it is found early, there is a better chance that treatment will be successful.

 Signs and symptoms

 - a change in size or outline of either breast, especially those caused by arm movement;